optiplex331/SocialWeb_G19_UkraineWarTweets/README.md

 3. Sentiment analysis
    1. How it is done: `sentiment_analysis.ipynb`
    2. Code that is actually run, in parallel: `sentiment_analysis_parallel.py`.
 See the last ⚠️**NOTE** in `sentiment_analysis.ipynb` for more details.
-4. Results plotting and analysis: TODO
+4. Results plotting and analysis: `results_analysis.ipynb`